Week by week guide

 The good news is that if baby decides to arrive now, they will have developed enough for a fairly normal delivery.
 By now their brain is fully developed and their lungs are quite well developed too.
 The size of your baby at this point also means they probably wouldn’t need extensive medical intervention.
 As long as there are no additional complications they should be fine.

-Changes in you and your body at 34 weeks
+What happens to your body at 34 weeks pregnant?

 Feeling out of breath at times?
 It’s usually when your growing baby starts putting pressure on your diaphragm and lungs.
 Not to worry, this feeling should disappear naturally once your baby moves down in preparation for birth.
 In the meantime, find positions that allow your lungs to expand properly whenever you feel short of breath.
 If the breathlessness continues, contact your GP or hospital.